 5. DELIVERY OF THE PRODUCTS

 5.1.
 The Product ordered on the Site will be delivered by express courier.
-Costs, terms and conditions for delivery of the Products are indicated on the “Shipping" page, and on each order form.
+Costs, terms and conditions for delivery of the Products are indicated on the Shipping page, and on each receipt of the purchase order e-mailed to the Customer.
 They constitute an integral part of the Terms and Conditions of Sale.

 5.2.
 The timely delivery of the Products indicated on the Site refers only to working days, with the express exclusion of non-working days.

 5.3.
 The Customer must purchase the order directly from the page on the Site relating to the country to which the purchase Product will be delivered.
-The Site shall be able to automatically recognise the country from which the Customer is logging on, but the reference country can be changed using the List of Countries found on the relevant page of the Site.
+The Site shall be able to automatically recognize the country from which the Customer is logging in, but the reference country can be changed using the Countries page, which can be reached through the home page footer.

 6.1.
-The Customer may withdraw from the contract with the Seller free of charge, without having to give a reason, within 14 days from the date on which he acquired physical possession of the Products purchased on the Site.
+The Customer may withdraw from the contract with the Seller free of charge, without having to give a reason, within 14 days from the date on which he/she received and acquired physical possession of the Products purchased on the Site.

 6.3.
-Alternatively, the Customer may send a written notice of the intention to withdraw, providing their details (name, surname, address and email), the date of the order and the date of receipt, the order number and details of the Products purchased; for this purpose, the Customer may use the standard withdrawal form **, which is not mandatory, as set out in Annex 1 of legislative decree no. 21 of 21 February 2014.
-If the Customer chooses this option, the notification of withdrawal must be sent to the Seller by
+Alternatively, the Customer may send a written notice of the intention to withdraw, providing their details (name, surname, address and email), the date of the order and the date of receipt, the order number and details of the Products purchased; for this purpose, the Customer may use the standard return form ** below, which is not mandatory, as set out in Annex 1 of legislative decree no. 21 of 21 February 2014.
+If the Customer chooses this option, the notification of return must be sent to the Seller by

 6.5.
 The Customer is liable for any loss of value of the Products resulting from any handling of the Products other than that necessary to determine their nature, characteristics and functioning.

 6.6.
-The Seller may decide not to accept the withdrawal if the Products are returned without the identification tag.
+The Seller may decide not to accept the return if the Products are returned without the identification tag.

 6.7.
-The right of withdrawal may not be exercised in cases where:
+The right of return may not be exercised in cases where:

-- Products have been made to measure or customised;
+- Products have been made to measure or customized;

 - Products may deteriorate rapidly;